 Historic Origin: Visit of the deity Lord Ganesh to his devotees on the occasion of his birthday.

-Celebration: Innovatively structured Mandals, Beautifully created Lord Ganesh Idols, delicacies prepared are Modak, chakli, Puran Poli
+Celebrations: Innovatively structured Mandals, Beautifully created Lord Ganesh Idols, delicacies prepared are Modak, chakli, Puran Poli

 Places to Visit: Maharashtra, Mumbai and Andhra Pradesh.